gremlin-solutions/gcp-cloud-run-failure-flags-app/README.md

 }
 ```

-**Explanation**: Introduces a 5-second delay to simulate network latency or processing delays.
+**Purpose:** Introduces a 5-second delay to simulate network latency or processing delays.

-**Note on Simulating a Network Blackhole**:
+**Simulating a Network Blackhole:**

-To simulate a network blackhole using latency, set the latency to a value that exceeds your application's timeout settings.
-For example, setting the latency to a very high value like **60,000 milliseconds (60 seconds)** can cause the client to timeout or hang indefinitely, effectively simulating a network blackhole.
-This tests how your application handles requests that do not receive a response within the expected time frame.

-Here's how you can modify the latency effect to simulate a blackhole:
+Set latency beyond your application's timeout settings (e.g., 60,000 ms) to simulate a blackhole.

 ```json
 {